DrrDom/spci/README.txt

 Detailed description
 -----
-Retrives structure-property relationship from datasets in a chemically meaningful way.
+Retrieves structure-property relationship from datasets in a chemically meaningful way.
-Returns estimated contributions of fragments to the investigated property of compounds from a dataset and can estimate contribution of different phyico-chemical factors as well.
+Returns estimated contributions of fragments to the investigated property of compounds from a dataset and can estimate contribution of different physico-chemical factors as well.
-Patial description was given in the paper http://dx.doi.org/10.1002/minf.201300029 New paper describing more detalis is in preparation.
+Partial description was given in the paper http://dx.doi.org/10.1002/minf.201300029 New paper describing more details is in preparation.

 Features
 -----